40 Recipes to Make Using a Food Processor

 Shortbread Lemon Tart

-For a change from ordinary lemon bars, we added grated orange zest to both the crust and filling and turned the recipe into a tart. —Taste of Home Test Kitchen
+For a change from ordinary lemon bars, we added grated orange zest to both the crust and filling to turn the recipe into a lemon tart. —Taste of Home Test Kitchen

 Sweet Potato-Crusted Chicken Nuggets